Be gentle with the moving parts, hold the camera only at the bottom (See 'Handling Precautions' below).

 Be sure to have your camera set on a stable platform not prone to vibrations.

-Connect the original 12V power supply, or a network cable between the camera LAN port and a PoE switch if you plan to power the camera by PoE (PoE should be enabled in the switch configuration).
+Connect the original 12V power supply.
+Note that CM70 series support PoE (CM40-IP did too but now it is EOL.
+CM40 does not support PoE), therefore instead of a power supply you can connect a network cable between the camera LAN port and a PoE switch (PoE should be enabled in the switch configuration).

 In both cases, make sure that the physical ON/OFF button is then set to ‘ON’ (even when the camera is connected to a PoE switch)